die casting factory

 Overview Of Hot Chamber Die Casting

-In the die casting, molten furnace is integrated with the machine.
-Feeding the metal material into pow, and melting metal material and overflow impurities and keep purified and steady temperature molten matail for injection.
+In hot chamber die castingmolten furnace is integrated with the machine.
+Feeding the metal material into pow, and melting metal material and overflow impurities and keep purified and steady temperature molten material for injection.
 Though gooseneck mechanism, The hydraulic piston pushes the molten metal into the preheated die.
 Then under high pressure the molten metal flow fills into the die fully, cooled and solidified, the die is opened, the desired cast part is ejected out of the die.
-So hot chamber die casting is ideal for low melting point metal, such as zinc, lead and tin alloys.
+So Cold chamber die casting vs hot chamber die casting, hot chamber die casting is ideal for low melting point metal, such as zinc, lead and tin alloys.
 Hot Chamber Die Casting Is The Key Technique For Zinc Alloys Casting.

 Suitable Die Casting Material